 Because fresh cherries have limited availability, what about other cherry products?
 In terms of anthocyanin phytonutrients, fresh is best, but frozen would appear to be the second-best choice.

-Here are two ways I incorporate cherries into my diet:
+Here is a way I incorporate cherries into my diet: Healthy Chocolate Milkshakes

 Anti-inflammatory activity in a test tube is one thing, but can cherries actually be used clinically to treat inflammatory diseases?
 See Gout Treatment with a Cherry on Top.